 - New product discovery?
 I think not.
 More like, “WHERE IS THE ACTUAL PRODUCT I NEED ARRRGGGHHH I’M GETTING THE SPINNING WHEEL OF DEATH AGAIN.”

 - The grocery store was out of a couple of the items I ordered, and they sent me a couple of alerts to let me know.
 Except that being a modern consumer, who uses technology on the daily, I, like many, suffer from alert fatigue, and never bothered checking them.
 Thus, it was a surprise to me when I got my groceries only to find a couple of items missing, which made me dig through my order to make sure I hadn’t forgotten something, which was both my own fault and annoying.

 Take these three points, and improve on them, Instacart.
+(And you too, other grocery delivery options.)
 Where can I browse new products that I might otherwise miss?
 Make it easier to navigate your site.
 And for the love of all that is holy, find a better way to let me know a particular store is out of a product BEFORE my groceries are delivered.

 While this all happened weeks ago, it’s been on my mind recently because of a recent article about Instacart being delisted from Whole Foods.
 While Instacart seemingly is still going strong with other retailers, I’d watch out if I were them.
 There’s a lot of room for improvement, IMHO, especially if they want to have even a sliver of a chance of competing with people who love to order online or pickup in store, or people like me, who are hardcore grocery goers.
 (Though I realize they’re probably not trying to convert people like me.)
 They’ve got to be perfect, and I mean perfect.
 They’ve got to make it so that it’s easier than snapping my fingers, and so that I don’t miss going to the grocery store, the sights, the sounds—and the free samples.